Generic Name: bumetanide (bue-MET-a-nide)

 Treating swelling caused by excess body water associated with heart failure or kidney or liver disease.
 It may also be used for other conditions as determined by your doctor.

-Bumetanide tablets is a loop diuretic.
+Bumetanide tablets are a loop diuretic.
 It works by forcing the kidney to eliminate sodium, potassium, and water.

 Do NOT use bumetanide tablets if: